 How much material are you bringing in?

-Whether it’s copper, steel, aluminum, or brass, the yard is going to ask you how much you have to bring in.
-Think about it: scrap yards are getting thousands of pounds of material a day.
+The yard will ask you how much you must bring in, whether it’s copper, steel, aluminum, or brass.
+Think about it: scrap yards get thousands of pounds of material daily.
 Why would they give you a better price for, let’s say, 100 lbs of material?
-Remember: scrap yards are in it for the money, just like you.
-It would help if you figured that the more money they’d give you for a smaller quantity, they would do more work for less money.
+Remember, just like you, scrap yards are in it for the money.
+It would help if you figured that the more money they’d give you for a smaller quantity, the more work they would do for less money.

 How To Gain Bargaining Power on Scrap Prices